openvinotoolkit/openvino/docs/dev/ci/github_actions/smart_ci.md

 [Adding validation for a component](#adding-validation-for-a-component) section.
 To learn more about the syntax of GitHub Actions Workflows, see the [workflows](https://docs.github.com/en/actions/using-workflows/about-workflows) page.

-### Skipping the Entire Workflow for Specific Changes
+### Skipping an Entire Workflow for Specific Changes

 To skip entire workflows based on specific conditions, you can use the [paths-ignore](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#onpushpull_requestpull_request_targetpathspaths-ignore)